 There are around twenty Gower Peninsula beaches in all, and they’re wonderfully varied.
 The Gower coast has everything from popular family resort beaches to wild, rocky, remote South Wales beaches, with some of the best surfing beaches in Wales thrown in for good measure.
 On balance, Gower is probably the best area in Wales for beaches, with perhaps the area around St Davids, the Llyn Peninsula in North Wales and Anglesey running it closest.

 I’ve enjoyed discovering Gower Wales beaches over many years.
-This complete guide takes you to them all, from the vast golden sands of Rhossili Bay, to remote tiny coves only accessible on long Gower walks.
+This complete guide takes you to them all, from the vast golden sands of Rhossili Bay, one of the most beautiful. beaches in Europe, to remote tiny coves only accessible on long Gower walks.
 We start in the east, at Swansea, continuing west to sublime Rhossili and north along the peninsula’s wild west coast.

 - 1 GOWER BEACHES – A QUICK GUIDE

 - 3 SWANSEA BEACH

 - 10 PWLLDU BAY